getstrm/pace/docs/cli-docs/pace_list_schemas.md

-# schemas
+## pace list schemas

 List Schemas

-## Synopsis
+### Synopsis

 Lists all schemas in a certain database.
 Some catalogs (like Collibra) are hierarchical, while others are just a flat list of tables.
 In that case we might  just return a single 'Schema' for the whole catalog.

 ```
 pace list schemas [flags]
 ```

-## Examples
+### Examples

 ```
 pace list schemas --catalog COLLIBRA-testdrive \